cbrherms/home-ops/README.md

 ### Home DNS

-For my Home DNS I am using Pi-Hole (for now).
-Along with Pi-Hole I am utilizing the CoreDNS plugin, [k8s_gateway](https://github.com/ori-edge/k8s_gateway) to be able to automatically resolve internal dns using split DNS and dnsmasq.
+For my Home DNS I am using unbound built in to my pfSense router.
+Along with unbound I am utilizing the CoreDNS plugin, [k8s_gateway](https://github.com/ori-edge/k8s_gateway) to be able to automatically resolve internal dns using split DNS and dnsmasq.
+All DNS lookups involving my cluster's domain name are forwarded directly to the k8s gateway IP using an override within unbound.

 ---